CodeYourFuture/bikes-for-refugees/README.md

 Some of the links to images are broken.
 The images you need are in the `images` folder - please replace any broken image links with the correct paths.

+Also add some CSS to make the images look the same as in the design!

 #### Style buttons

 There are 3 buttons on the page.
-They need to be styled correctly - remember, re-use styles as much as possible by using classes.
+They need to be styled correctly - remember, re-use styles as much as possible by using CSS classes.

 #### Fix the positioning